 maxretry = 5

 This is the number of failed attempts before a ban is enacted.
-I sometimes set this value lower if the system will only be accessed by administrators and power users and higher if the users will be more of the general population.
+I sometimes set this value lower if the system will only be accessed by administrators and power users or higher if the users will be general users that don't access remote servers often.
 Like most configurable settings, this is something you will need to determine yourself and adjust as needed.

 Finally - "Jails".
 This is where you define what happens for each service you want fail2ban protection on.
 Typically SSH is the first jail you will come to in the file, so lets take a look.